 As you travel around the southern part of Okinawa, you'll discover a very different kind of scenery found in the mountainous and forested north.
-This includes inviting beaches, golf courses, and mile upon mile of sugarcane, the most cultivated crop on the island.
+This includes inviting beaches, golf courses, and mile upon mile of sugarcane.

 Despite its high sugar content, sugarcane juice is good for diabetic patients and has a low glycemic index